Ge Wang

 Publications

 The following is a selection of recent publications in Scopus.
-Ge Wang has 700 indexed publications in the subjects of Engineering, Computer Science, and Physics and Astronomy.
+Ge Wang has 739 indexed publications in the subjects of Medicine, Computer Science, Engineering.

 Visual Computing for Industry, Biomedicine, and Art